 Fiction is of universal appeal in interpreting life.
 Every person sees life as drama.
 The big, vital steps of life are based on feeling.

-Foreign fiction lingers in the human heart because it is true and because it has the power to make the reader feel as the men and women felt who left their impress upon their day.
+E. Haldeman-Julius Editor of Foreign Fiction Library in 30 Volumes as the men and women felt who left their impress upon their day.
 Foreign fiction contains the play of these forces.
 The masters of foreign fiction have enshrined themselves securely in the affections of readers who demand not a mere veneer but the truth about life.